StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

-Linking them both to an image in the other domain Creating placeholders for the reconstructed images back in the original domain Creating the identity loss constraint for both directions Not making the parameters of the Discriminators trainable for now Compiling the two Generators
+Linking them both to an image in the other domain Creating placeholders for the reconstructed images back in the original domain Creating the identity loss constraint for both directions
+    In the original CycleGAN paper, the identity loss was included as an optional addition to the necessary reconstruction loss and validity loss.[94]
+Not making the parameters of the Discriminators trainable for now Compiling the two Generators